 Fidelity vs Nutmeg – which to choose?

-I would like to say that there is a clear winner betweeen the 2 accounts, but there isn’t.
+I would like to say that there is a clear winner between the two accounts, but there isn’t.

 Your first consideration should be which type of account you want.
 If it’s a Junior SIPP or Lifetime ISA, then your options are limited.

 When it comes to fees, it’s far clearer to work out how much you have to pay with Nutmeg before you get started.
-But that’s because Fidelity has so many different funds that you can invest in.
-And that’s great if you want more control in your investments.
+But that’s because Fidelity has so many different funds you can invest in.
+And that’s great if you want more control over your investments.

 But if you want a simpler approach, then Nutmeg is probably the better option for you.